-Years 7, 8 and 9: KS2 scaled scores are provided on Sims marksheets
+Years 7 to 10: KS2 scaled scores are provided on Sims marksheets

 Intervention and support:

 Any underperformance is addressed by a double-angled approach through the academic line management and pastoral line management systems.

 We recognise that intervention begins in the classroom with the class teacher followed up by the Head of Department.